Software CarpentrySoftware Carpentry has contributed to the materials listed below.

 This lesson walks you through importing text data from .txt and .csv files into numpy arrays.

 GitHub can be used to store and access files.
-Learn how to create a copy of files on GitHub (forking) and to use the Terminal to download the copy to your computer (cloning).
+Learn how to create a copy of files on Github (forking) and to use the Terminal to download the copy to your computer (cloning).
+You will also learn how to to update your forked repository with changes made in the original Github repository.

 Learn how to fork a repository using the GitHub website.